Sell, Sell, Sell!

 One of the most powerful ideas that brought clarity around the sales process for me was a quote I heard from Eric Lofholm “The Satisfied Man Doesn’t Buy.”
 If there is little to no discomfort in the current situation, your prospect just isn’t motivated to do anything different.
 Even if the product has an “all-new-low-price, limited-time two-for-one, it-expire-at-midnight!” offer, there isn’t a driving need to change the status quo.

 Have you ever received a call late on Friday afternoon by a hot prospect out of the blue?
-In response, you spent most of your weekend puling together a comprehensive proposal, and delivering it to the prospect’s inbox ready for review first thing Monday morning?
-Then only to be disappointed later in the week that the prospect went with another provider?
+In response, you spent most of your weekend pulling together a comprehensive proposal, and delivering it to the prospect’s inbox ready for review first thing Monday morning?
+Then only to be disappointed later in the week that the prospect went to another provider?
 In her article entitled “The Seduction of Low Hanging Fruit,” sales trainer and author of Selling to Big Companies, Jill Konrath speaks to the hot prospect request-flurry of activity-no sales cycle.

 In a nutshell, she brilliantly observed that if you enter the sales process late, don’t expect to win.
 If a competitor already has a strong relationship with the prospect, they’re in the driver’s seat.
-Your competitor most likely has already established the decision criteria, and positioned their unique selling proposition to expertly deliver the desired results.
+Your competitor most likely has already established the decision criteria and positioned their unique selling proposition to expertly deliver the desired results.

 So How Do You Effectively Compete?